aatsurkan/dzen-java-http-server/README.md

 The HttpServer provides a simple high-level Http server API, which can be used to build embedded HTTP servers.

-In this sample i am created http server with 2 contexts and basic authentication using hard-coded credentials.
+In this example, I created a web server provides 2 contexts and basic authentication using hard-coded credentials.

 ### Building